-Slugging is the hot beauty trend thanks to the Japanese, K Beauty world and Black communities.
-Don’t worry, this addition to your skin care routine does not actually use slugs.
+Slugging is a hot skincare trend that originated in Japan and the K Beauty world of South Korea.
+It's also been long popular in the Black community.
+And now, it's everywhere!
+Don’t worry, the technique does not use actual slugs.
 Instead, it’s an old beauty trick that helps improve the results of your skin care, and leaves your skin feeling soft and supple.
 Everyone from bloggers to board certified dermatologists are using this technique, so let’s check it out!

 What is slugging?

 Slugging involves coating your skin with a heavy occlusive as the final step of nighttime skincare routines.
 This seals moisture in and creates a thick layer of skin protectant against the environment, water loss and skin dryness.
 Ingredients layered underneath are also protected and deliver better results.
 Beauty enthusiasts love the shiny, slick look and feel of slugging.

 Types of skincare products that are be used

 So what should you use to slug?
 Remember, the role of your slugging product is to create a barrier: you want to keep all the hydrating ingredients from your other products locked IN and keep external irritants like dry air OUT.

 Slugging purists insist on using a product with petroleum jelly in it.
 This is the best product to use to get the shiny, “slugged” skin look and feel.
 As you'll see below, there's many good options to choose from with and without.

 There's a lot to love about this cerave healing ointment.
 It contains petroleum jelly, which is the ultimate occlusive for slugging.
 This ointment also contains hyaluronic acid, a powerful humectant that draws up to 1000x its weight in water to the surface of the skin.
 And to top it off, ceramides, a type of emollient, fortify the moisture barrier.
 If you slug with this ointment, it's impossible not to wake up with skin hydrated and a soft.